goodloop/autoware_auto_mirror/src/localization/ndt_nodes/design/ndt_nodes-design.md

 ### Algorithm Design
 The workflow of the publisher can be summarized as the following:
 1. Wait to discover recipients of either the ndt map or the point cloud for visualization.
+2. Use yaml-cpp to read a `.yaml` file containing a `.pcd` file name and the origin of the point cloud map in geocentric coordinates (lat, lon, evelation).
+3. Using the GeogrpahicLib library, convert the geocentric cooordinates into an ECEF coordinates and publish as the static transform between frames `earth` and `map`.
-2. Use [pcl](https://github.com/PointCloudLibrary/pcl) to read a `.pcd` file into a `sensor_msgs::msg::PointCloud2` message.
+4. Use [pcl](https://github.com/PointCloudLibrary/pcl) to read a `.pcd` file into a `sensor_msgs::msg::PointCloud2` message.
-3. Transform the read point cloud into a ndt map using [DynamicNDTMap](@ref autoware::localization::ndt::DynamicNDTMap).
+5. Transform the read point cloud into a ndt map using [DynamicNDTMap](@ref autoware::localization::ndt::DynamicNDTMap).
-4. Serialize the ndt map representation into a `PointCloud2` message where each point represents a single cell in the ndt map.
+6. Serialize the ndt map representation into a `PointCloud2` message where each point represents a single cell in the ndt map.
-5. Publish the resulting PointCloud2 message containing the ndt map.
+7. Publish the resulting PointCloud2 message containing the ndt map.
-6. Convert the point cloud into a `sensor_msgs::msg::PointCloud2` with a Point type suitable to be recieved by rviz2.
+8. Convert the point cloud into a `sensor_msgs::msg::PointCloud2` with a Point type suitable to be recieved by rviz2.
-7. Pubish the resulting PointCloud2 messagae containing the full point cloud
+9. Publish the resulting PointCloud2 messagae containing the full point cloud

 The published ndt map point cloud message has the following fields: